vyredo/sctlb/README.md

 <h4 id="why-css">Why CSS and not Tailwind for this task </h4>

 - It's impossible to get familiar with all JS libraries and css preprocessor like: `stylex`, `tailwind`, `bootstrap`, `mui`, `less`, `postcss`
+- I am most familiar with vanilla css with css animations
 - I'm not really acquainted with tailwindcss, Although <strong>I am perfectly fine learning new tools</strong>, but to use unfamiliar tool within 7 days for the entire app seems a bit risky.
 - So, I've opted for simple CSS.
 While Scss is mainly for generating those handy vendor prefix tags to handle browser compatibility vendor prefix.